ScarletCatalie/ScarletCatalie.github.io/drafts/2019-12-21-Games-wot-I-played-in-2019.md

 No, I didn't play the Jedi game.

 Why would I want to, anyway?
-Callum Starwars' lightsabre romp looks fine and all, but it's not what I go to Respawn for.
-On track with Splatoon 2, I didn't pick up Titanfall 2 'til this February.
+Callum Starwars' lightsabre romp looks fine and all, but that's not what I go to Respawn for.
+On track with Splatoon 2, I didn't pick up Titanfall 2 'til long after its release.
 Me.
 The Mech liker.
 Shocking.

 Big mistake, lads.
 Turns out parkour-running, mech-gunning team shootin' action is entirely my shit?
 I got into Titanfall 2 around the time Apex Legends dropped, along with thousands of new pilots who wanted to see what they'd missed first time around.